 Use a non-stick skillet: It's always best to cook scrambled eggs in a non-stick skillet.
 A non-stick coating prevents the delicate egg proteins from sticking to the pan.

 Cook in fat: Adding fat (either oil or butter) is another layer of insurance.
 The layer of fat gets between the pan and the eggs and prevents them from sticking.

 If you can't find Pav Bhaji Masala, skip it or use half the quantity of garam masala instead.

 Always add the cilantro at the end to preserve the fresh flavor and bright green color.

 Not a fan of eggs?
 Make Paneer Bhurji by replacing the eggs with 2 cups of crumbled paneer (Indian cottage cheese).
-Once you add the paneer to the skillet, cook for only 2-3 minutes at medium-high heat.
-It's best not to overcook the paneer, as it will become rubbery and chewy.

 Note: The nutrition facts below are my estimates and do not include accompaniments.
 If you follow any diet plan, I recommend cross-checking with your preferred nutrition calculator.